suryansh00001/tailwind-GG/README.md

 - To undo, simply clear the grid and start over.

 ### 5. Get the CSS Code
-- Once you’re happy with the layout, copy the generated **CSS Grid code**.
+- Once you’re happy with the layout, copy the generated **CSS/Tailwind Grid code**.
 - Paste it into your project and style your divs.